-As at 31st March 2020 Staffordshire Police delivered the additional 30 Officers required as part the Government's plan to recruit an additional 20,000 Police Officers.
-A grant of £0.4m was received in year from the Home Office to support the costs of the uplift programme.
+As at 31 March 2021 Staffordshire Police delivered the additional 90 Officers required as part the Government's plan to recruit an additional 20,000 Police Officers.
+The uplift programme includes a further 120 police officers to be recruited during 2021/22.

-2 Source: Staffordshire Police human resources stock take report 31.03.20
+2 Source: Staffordshire Police human resources stock take report 31.03.21